Fall 2022 UC Admissions - Application Drop-in Advising

 STEP 4 - Academic History

-This video will show you how to enter your Academic History, but most of this video talks about entering HS courses which Transfer students do not need to do.
+This video will show you how to enter your Academic History.

 STEP 5 - Test Scores

 This video will show you how to fill out the Test Scores section of the application.